bennisyiu/ipao-portfolio-projects/README.md

 # Portfolio Projects: SCOPUS & OpenAlex Data Pipeline

-A Python ETL pipeline that extracts research publication data from the SCOPUS API (and potentially OpenAlex), transforms it, and loads it into a PostgreSQL database for analysis and visualization.
+A Python ETL pipeline that extracts research publication data from the SCOPUS API, transforms it, and loads it into a PostgreSQL database for analysis and visualization.

 ## 📌 Features